XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Some scripts will also do more repositioning logic for some vowels, rather than using glyph substitutions or diacritics.

 ![Tamil k combined with various vowels, stressing repositioning](./typography/vowels%20tamil.svg)

+### Encoding Brahmic scripts

+As you've probably guessed by now, fonts need to make heavy use of OpenType features in order to implement any of the Brahmic scripts.
+Every Brahmic script has got its own dedicated Unicode range:

+* 0x0900 - 0x097F Devanagari (128 code points)
+* 0x0980 - 0x09FF Bengali (128 code points)
+* 0x0A00 - 0x0A7F Gurmukhi (128 code points)
+* 0x0A80 - 0x0AFF Bengali (128 code points)

+Unlike for Arabic, contextual forms are not stored at dedicated code points.
+Only the base forms of the glyphs have a Unicode point, and all contextual mutations and moving operations are implemented as OpenType features.

 # pdfCalligraph and the PDF format